ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ## **Dataset**

 GHGA presents its content to potential data requesters and submitters with the *Dataset* entity, which focuses on sharing functionality by describing the contents at a high level.
-Each dataset is linked to a *Data Access Policy*, which builds the legal basis for the sharing of data.
-One dataset has links to *Experiment* and / or *Analysis* entities to bundle all relevant data that makes a dataset by the definition of the GHGA Metadata Schema.
+One dataset has links to *Files* and the *Data Access Policy* to bundle all relevant data that makes a dataset by the definition of the GHGA Metadata Schema.

 ### **Dataset metadata properties**

 The *Dataset* entity is aimed at capturing relevant information about a dataset itself.
 The data submitter can provide a description and a title for the dataset.
-The main purpose of this entity is to link a dataset to the related study, experiments, samples, analysis, files and data access policies.
+The main purpose of this entity is to link a dataset to the related files and *Data Access Policy*.
 These links must be provided on the submission of data, either through automatic linking with respect to the *Data Access Committee*, or the data submitter.

 All properties captured in the *Dataset* entity are required for the functionality of GHGA and are therefore mandatory.
-The only exception is the analysis alias, which only needs to be provided if an analysis is to be submitted.
 A title and description can be indexed by the database in order to make the GHGA Data Portal searchable for a specific dataset.
-In addition, the links to study, experiment, samples, analysis (if avalaible) and files are necessary to provide a data requester with all relevant data and metadata associated with a dataset.
+In addition, the links to DAP and files are necessary to provide a data requester with the relevant data and the *Data Access Policy*, which builds the legal basis for the sharing of data, associated with a dataset.
 This also ensures reusability in the light of the FAIR Data Principles.

 ## **Data Access Policy and Committee**